Tips to improve your WiFi

 Remember, a device on WiFi will never be as fast as one that’s physically connected to your hub with an ethernet cable.

 If your WiFi feels sluggish, it could be the device you’re using.
-Typically the newer your equipment, the faster the wireless speed it will support.
+Typically, the newer your equipment is, the faster the wireless speed it'll support.

-Different things can slow a device down, giving the impression that your broadband is slow.
+Various factors can slow down your device, giving the impression that your broadband is slow.

 - running lots of programs at once